ShowcaseMePortfolioist/portfolio-documentation/docs/html.md

 ## Header

-This section is alwaus fixed on top and contains the logo, the navigation and the option menu.
+This section remains fixed on top and contains the logo, navigation, and option menu.

 **_Code Example_**